 Coughs and colds are usually caused by infection with a germ called a virus.
 They normally clear away on their own, and antibiotic medicines are usually of no use.
 Paracetamol or ibuprofen may ease some of the symptoms.
 Make sure the child has enough to drink.

-What causes coughs and colds and what are the symptoms?
+What causes coughs and colds?

 - The common symptoms are a cough and a runny nose.
 The cough is often worse at night.
 Coughing does not damage the lungs.